MovieNet-PS: A Large-Scale Person Search Dataset in the Wild: Global-Local Context Network

-Fig. \ref{fig:GLCNet} illustrates the overall framework of the proposed GLCNet.
-We adopt the recently proposed SeqNet \cite{SeqNet} as our base network due to its concise and effective architecture, \ie, the sequential pipeline in the middle of Fig. \ref{fig:GLCNet}.
+Fig. \ref{fig:GLCNet} illustrates the overall framework of \ourmodel{}.
+We adopt the recently proposed SeqNet~\cite{SeqNet} as our base network due to its concise and effective architecture, \ie, the sequential pipeline in the middle of Fig. \ref{fig:GLCNet}.
 The base network combines the sub-networks of detection and re-ID in a sequential and end-to-end manner.
-Built upon the above base network, our goal is to fully exploit the rich context existing in the input image.
-Unlike previous works \cite{Yan2019LearningCG,Cxt4PsnRec,SmallOD1,group_reID_cxt1} that develop sophisticated schemes to capture the context information, we simply aim for \textbf{feature-level enhancement} to avoid bringing much computational overhead.
-Specifically, we equip the original output features with different levels of context features, capturing both global scene context and local group context.
-More specifically, global scene context (GSC) features are encoded with a context encoder, based on the feature map of the entire input image.
+Built upon this base network, our goal is to fully exploit the rich context existing in the input image.
+Unlike previous works~\cite{Yan2019LearningCG,group_reID_cxt1} that develop sophisticated schemes to capture the context information, we simply combine features of both target and context as the new re-ID features.
+Specifically, global scene context (GSC) features are encoded with a context encoder, based on the feature map of the entire input image.
 Local group context (LGC) features are obtained from the RoI-Aligned person-level features through a context encoder of the same architecture as above.
-Finally, an attentive embedding and aggregation head is developed to further embed and aggregate the above different levels of features to output the final discriminative features.
+Finally, an attentive embedding and aggregation (AEA) head is developed to further augment the above different levels of features to output the final discriminative features.